 - Composix Kugel Mesh Patches (“Kugel Patch”)

-Jane Johnson’s case history (Exact quotes from actual complaint):
+Jane Johnson’s case history (quotes from complaint)

 - On or about October 19, 2007, Ms. Johnson had an incisional hernia repair performed at Gaston Memorial Hospital in Gastonia, North Carolina.
 Ms. Johnson had a Composix Kugel Patch implanted during this procedure by Dr. Eric.”